-Once you have completed the installation, do not forget to carry out the following steps:
+Once you have completed the mentioned steps, do not forget to carry out the following:

 - 1. Connect the batteries to the Panel as described in the Installation section of this manual. - 2.
 Test that the battery monitoring is functional by temporarily removing the blue wire between the batteries.
-After a few seconds the fault should be reported on the Panel. - 3.
-When the blue wires are reconnected pressing SYSTEM RESET should clear the fault report. - 4.
+After a few seconds the fault should be reported on the Panel (Battery Fault Message Test explained further). - 3.
+When the blue wires are reconnected, pressing SYSTEM RESET should clear the fault report. - 4.
 Test that the primary supply monitoring is functional and that the battery system works.
 Switch off the AC supply to each power supply unit in the Panel.
-After a few seconds the fault should be reported on the Panel. - 5.
+After a few seconds the fault should be reported on the Panel (Power Failure Test explained further). - 5.
 Reconnect the AC supplies and press SYSTEM RESET. - 6.
 Confirm that the system is in Active Mode the SYSTEM ON LED is permanently lit.